St. Thomas Church and Convent: St. Thomas School

-In 2021, the school was involved in controversy when reporing showed that the Augustinian-owned St. John Stone Friary, less than a block away, began to house James Ray, a priest who had been accused of sexual abuse of minors multiple times, beginning in 2000.
+In 2021, the school was involved in controversy when reporting showed that the Augustinian-owned St. John Stone Friary, less than a block away, began to house James Ray, a priest of the Chicago archdiocese who had been accused of sexual abuse of minors multiple times, beginning in 2000.
 Neither Augustinian nor Archdiocese of Chicago officials raised the proximity of St. Thomas School as a possible concern, with church records incorrectly stating that there was no school in the immediate area of the friary.
 This is in spite of the fact that Ray had taken students out of class at prior assignments.
-While Augustinians at the friary understood the priest's case and the need for compliance with restrictions on his ministry, this was communicated to school officials.
+While Augustinians at the friary understood the priest's case and the need for compliance with restrictions on his ministry, this was not communicated to school officials.
 The arrangement of the accused priest, James Ray, residing at the friary was approved by the provincial superior of the Augustinians, Robert Prevost, who would become Pope Leo XIV in 2025.